 Reasoning engine (aka the "brain")

 The "brain" of an LLM-powered AI agent is, well, a large language model itself.
-Its main goal is to come up with rational decisions based on goals to maximize a certain performance.
-If necessary, the reasoning engine receives feedback from the environment, self-controls, and adapts its actions.
+It makes rational decisions based on goals to maximize a certain performance.
+When necessary, the reasoning engine receives feedback from the environment, self-controls and adapts its actions.

 But how exactly does it work?

-Giant pre-trained models such as GPT-4, Claude 3, Llama 3 and many others have a "baked in'' understanding of the world they gained from the piles of text during training.
-Multimodal large language models such as GPT-4o go beyond and receive images and audio data in addition to text for training.
-Further fine-tuning allows these models to improve at specific tasks.
+Giant pre-trained models such as GPT-4, Claude 3.5, Llama 3 and many others have a "baked in'' understanding of the world they have gained from piles of data during training.
+Multimodal LLMs such as GPT-4o go further and get not only text, but also images, audio and even video data for training.
+Further fine-tuning allows these models to perform better at specific tasks.

-What these specific tasks are is largely an area of ongoing research, but we already know that large LLMs are able to:
+What are the boundaries of those tasks is largely an area of ongoing research, but we already know that large LLMs are able to:

 • follow instructions,